natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Meteor%20F%20Mk%208%20G.41K.md

 '''As a bomber:'''

 Due to being a jet, it is able to be a lighting strike bomber.
 This means to fly the Meteor at a really low altitude (also known as lawn-mowing) with bombs (1,000 lb H.E.
 M.C.
-Mk.13 bombs are recommended for base bombing) with a 2-4 second time fuse.
+Mk.13 bombs are recommended for base bombing) with a 1.5-2.5 second time or assault fuse.
 When the Meteor is on a base, the pilot should drop the bombs really low to the ground to ensure accuracy as no bombsight is able to be used.
 It may require practice on how and when to drop the bombs.
-The 2-4 second fuse makes the plane be able to move to a safe zone away from the blast zone.
-When no time fuse is set, the Meteor will be forced to drop the bombs at a higher altitude or be prompt to be killed in the blast zone with assault fuse.
+The 1.5-2.5 second time or assault fuse makes the plane be able to move to a safe zone away from the blast zone.
+When no time fuse is set, the Meteor will be forced to drop the bombs at a higher altitude or be prompt to be killed in the blast zone.

 '''When in ground battles:'''